Are you a finance expert thinking of immigrating and finding a finance job in Canada?

-The entire process from – Submitting my transcripts to my universities to sending my passport to get it stamped with the PR Visa took me 10 months (June 2017-March 2018).
+The entire process—from submitting my transcripts to my universities, to sending my passport to get it stamped with the PR Visa— took me 10 months (June 2017-March 2018).

-When an individual enters into the Express entry pool he or she is allocated a score based on a few factors and age is one of them.
+When an individual enters into the Express entry pool, he or she is allocated a score based on a few factors and age is one of them.
 Every birthday that the individual remains in the pool, the score for age reduces by 5 points.
-The only time a person’s age is locked-in is – When the Canadian government sends an Invitation to apply for Permanent Residency (PR).
+The only time a person’s age is locked-in is when the Canadian government sends an Invitation to apply for Permanent Residency (PR).

-I failed the listening section of the IELTS test twice before I finally passed in the 3rd attempt.
-I felt really pressured to get a high score because I was the principal applicant and my birthday was drawing close (as my birthday was approaching my score for age would reduce by 5 points if I stayed in the pool).
+I failed the listening section of the IELTS test twice before I finally passed on the 3rd attempt.
+I felt really pressured to get a high score because I was the principal applicant and my birthday was drawing close (as my birthday was approaching, my score for age would reduce by 5 points if I stayed in the pool).
 However, I did not let this weigh me down.

 Don’t be discouraged, failure is an opportunity for you to get better and to obtain your visa at the right time.